antmicro/farshow/README.md

 #### Technical details

 `receiveFrame` is a loop which receives parts of frames from various streams and joins them until any of the frames is complete (contains all parts).
 To keep the frames in order, we've created a mapping from a stream name to a linked list of `FrameContainer`s with all stream frames.
 It's worth noting that the frames in the stream are mostly incomplete because when any of them is complete, we return it immediately.
 Frames in the list are sorted by id.

 When a new part of a frame appears, firstly we find the stream to which it belongs (by name).
 Then we look at the frame id and (like in insertion sort) look for a proper place for it.
 Then we copy the data from the frame part to the place where they should be in the actual frame.
 Since the ids can overflow, the algorithm assumes that when e.g. frame with id 0 comes after 4294967295, it should be placed at the end to ensure stream continuity.

 When the frame is complete, we delete all incomplete frames before it (because we have a newer one), decode it and return its name and image (in a `Frame` structure).

 [The `farshow` program](src/farshow-client.cpp) uses [Dear ImGui](https://github.com/ocornut/imgui) to display frames.
 The program has two threads.
 One is responsible for receiving frames and the main one – for displaying them.
 They communicate via a map with stream names and their most recent frames.
 When the receiver thread receives a new frame, it puts it in the map, changing the most recent image.
 When the main thread notices that the frame is changed, it reloads the texture assigned to the frame and the displayed image changes.
 Look at [Image Loading and Displaying examples with ImGui](https://github.com/ocornut/imgui/wiki/Image-Loading-and-Displaying-Examples) for more information on how Dear ImGui displays photos.

 ## Usage in Python

 All below classes are available in the `farshow` module.

-The core of library i.e. `FrameSender` and `FrameReceiver` is accessible from Python.
+The core classes`FrameSender` and `FrameReceiver` are accessible from Python.
 Python functions resemble C++ counterparts as close as possible.
 For clarity the usage details are below.

 ### `farshow` server example